-Cause and Comment: Rehabilitation and modernisation works of Kapichira 1 hydropower station shall use vehicle fleets for transport of workers and materials.
+Cause and Comment: Risk of traffic accidents and fatalities is one of the potential Community Safety and Health Risks for the project.
+Rehabilitation and modernisation work of Nkula B hydropower station shall use vehicle fleets for transport of workers and materials.
 This has potential to cause traffic accidents to workers and surrounding communities including children.
-This is one of the potential community health, safety and security risks for the project.